Founder Claims No Green Thumb But Regency Grows Company Thrives

 Students of the Business Department are meeting together, while the Ag Department harvests and packages their product.

-The Business Department meets to discuss details of their business model and packaging of their products.
+The Business Department meets to discuss details of its business model and packaging of their products.
 They research how many ounces of herbs should be in each bag and the price of each item.

 The Ag Department checks in at the aquaponics room.
 The leaf lettuce is ready to harvest, so they get to work cutting the right pieces.
 The room is a learning museum where students take tours and see how plants grow using hydroponics and aquaponics.
 There are many moving parts to an aquaponics system, like testing the pH levels of the water and making sure fish are not overfed.
 The students do every bit of this work, taking their jobs very seriously.